jboucher154/WoltApp2024/README.md

 > uvicorn --host 0.0.0.0 --port 8000 app.main:app --reload

-	To test POST api endpoint navigate to:
+To test POST api endpoint navigate to the FastAPI docs OR use curl or equvalent from the command line
-	> localhost:8000 ...

 To view FastAPI docs
 > localhost:8000/docs

 ### For Docker: